Hastings Museum and Art Gallery: Community history

 The museum's community history collections contain local and social history objects from Hastings and the surrounding areas.
 Together with the archaeology and decorative art collections they tell the story of the life and development of Hastings and the surrounding area from the 1500s to the present day.

 The museum's local and social history collections contain objects relating to tourism, fishing and boat building, smuggling, wrecks, the Cinque Ports, the Bonfire Societies, local industries such as ironworking, gypsum and gunpowder manufacturing.
 There is also a significant number of commemorative and civic items, photographs, guide books and printed ephemera.
 The collection also includes artefacts relating to domestic life such as cooking, toys and games as well as a number related to local theatre and entertainment, writing, education, law and order, firefighting, transport and the First and Second World Wars.

 The museum has significant collections relating to well-known local people including John Logie Baird, Robert Tressell and James Burton and Decimus Burton.

 Archives

-The museum has a large collection of papers relating to Hastings, the local are and significant individuals.
+The museum has a large collection of papers relating to Hastings, the local area and significant individuals.
 These include John Logie Baird, Robert Tressell and Charles Dawson.
 There are also documents and books related the Cinque Ports, smuggling, fishing and local societies.
 The archive contains maps, photographs, documents and books.

 The Burton Collection relating to late Georgian London developer James Burton and his architect son, Decimus, are held by the museum.